MMDavito/Systematiq/readme.md

 # Changing connection-strings:
-If your connectionstrings does not fully match mine then one would need to change them both in:<br> ./Entities/appsettings.json<br>
+If your connectionstrings does not fully match mine then one would need to them in:<br> ./CommonConfigs/appsettings.json<br>
-And:<br>
-./SystematiqConsoleView.Programs

 # On change of **/Entities: